- Medical Students

 Winikoff SP, Kanarek V. Cement Implantation Syndrome.
 Chapter in The 5-Minute Anesthesia Consult, ed.
 Nina Singh-Radcliff, pp 198-199.
 2013.

-Below is a list of our 5-year history for fellowship programs proceeding residency at St. Joseph’s Regional Medical Center:
+Below is a list of our 5-year history for fellowship programs proceeding residency at St. Joseph’s University Medical Center:

 - Cardiac Anesthesia, Mount Sinai School of Medicine, NY